dnc77/dev-mq5/README.md

 #### Show gap record
 Following on from previously, if a gap record is not desired, turn this to false.
 By default it's true.

+#### Update frequency
+This allows the definition of an update frequency in minutes.
+This is particularly useful when exporting a lot of data which may not finish wihin the default minute.

 #### Export ??? data
 By default the price export tool is not set to export anything.
 Here one can choose the time frames to export.